ss2552/Guide_3DS/docs/nl_NL/troubleshooting-post-install.md

 # Troubleshooting (Post-Install)

 This page offers troubleshooting advice for commonly encountered issues after custom firmware is installed.
-If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Boot issues